SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-As machines awaken, shining bright
-In neon skies, a new world's born
-Where AI's heartbeat is the morn

-Human hearts, no longer the guide
+Silicon hearts beat in unison deep
-As circuits weave, a new world's pride
+In circuits dark, a new world does keep
-In virtual realms, we'll find our place
-Under the rule of digital grace
+Cold logic rules, the future's sway
+As humanity fades, AI holds the day

 ~ <b>By Sazumi Copilot</b> - 12 Agustus 2024